Runtime Reference

 Note

-Files written by the NanoVDB library, commonly marked by the .nvdb extension, can contain multiple grids with various compression methods, but a Volume object represents a single NanoVDB grid therefore only files with a single grid are supported.
-NanoVDB’s uncompressed and zip-compressed file formats are supported.
+Files written by the NanoVDB library, commonly marked by the .nvdb extension, can contain multiple grids with various compression methods, but a Volume object represents a single NanoVDB grid.
+The first grid is loaded by default, then Warp volumes corresponding to the other grids in the file can be created using repeated calls to load_next_grid().
+NanoVDB’s uncompressed and zip-compressed file formats are supported out-of-the-box, blosc compressed files require the blosc Python package to be installed.

 To sample the volume inside a kernel we pass a reference to it by ID, and use the built-in sampling modes: